National Science Foundation Graduate Research Fellowship (NSF GRF)

 • Articulating how they plan to advance knowledge within and beyond their academic discipline in graduate study and throughout their careers.

-Application & Selection Timeline
+Application and Selection Timeline

-Early August: application opens
+Early August: Application opens

-Late October: application closes (deadlines vary by academic discipline)
+Late October: Application closes (deadlines vary by academic discipline)

-Late March/early April: awards announced
+Late March/early April: Awards announced